teckyio/programming-ai-instructor/Job_Description.md

-# Programming and AI TUITOR / INSTRUCTOR
+# Programming and AI TUTOR / INSTRUCTOR
-We are looking for a programming and AI  TUITOR / INSTRUCTOR who is passionate about mentoring adult students to help them to break into the tech career.
+We are looking for a programming and AI  TUTOR / INSTRUCTOR who is passionate about mentoring adult students to help them to break into the tech career.
 Daily responsibilities include giving lectures regarding programming topics , tech supports for the students and code reviews for the students' project.

 Requirements: